niels-lubbes/orbital/README.md

     get_surf(377): J diag.  = [-1.000000000000000?, -1.000000000000000?, -1.000000000000000?, -1.000000000000000?, -1.00000000000000?, 1.000000000000000?]

-### Example 2: Construct a surface in S^n by random rotation or translation of a circle
+### Example 2: Construct a surface by the random rotation or translation of a circle

 We saw in the previous example that with `get_surf()` we can a construct surface X in S^n that contain two circles through each point, for given